CodeSecure-Inc/vscode-codesonar/README.md

 In order to interact with a hub, you usually need to provide credentials.
 You have to instruct the extension how to authenticate with the hub by selecting an option in **Authentication Mode**.
 ![Settings: codesonar.authenticationMode](resources/img/logintype.png)

 In this example, we will login to the hub with a user name and password so we enter a valid username on **Hub User**.
-For this tutorial, we are fine being prompted for a password, so we leave the **Hub Password File** field blank.
 ![Settings: codesonar.hubUser](resources/img/credentials.png)

 ## Step 4: Download an Analysis
 You can request the results of a scan from a hub you have login privileges on.
-Type `CTRL`-`Shift`-`P` to open the command palette, and then select `CodeSonar: Download SARIF: Entire Analysis`
+Open the Command Palette by selecting the menu **View** > **Command Palette...** (or `CTRL`-`Shift`-`P`), and then select `CodeSonar: Download SARIF: Entire Analysis`

 ![Download analysis example](resources/img/download.png)

 You will be prompted to save the SARIF file on your local machine.
 You can save the file anywhere, but it can be easier to use a subdirectory in your source folder.
 Once saved, the file will be opened in the SARIF viewer and you can begin assessing warnings.

 ## Step 5: Achieve Repeatable Analyses with a Task
-If you want to have CodeSonar analyze your code as a VSCode *Task*, you can start from this one and customize to your specific needs:
+If you want to have CodeSonar analyze your code as a VS Code *Task*, you can start from this one and customize to your specific needs:

 ### On-prem hub
 ```json